 2. Rumeli Café

 A chill café with a distinct atmosphere, Rumeli Café is a true hidden gem for coffee lovers.
-The establishment has a rich menu with different dishes, desserts, and coffee options.
+The establishment offers a rich menu of dishes, desserts, and coffee options.

-Rumeli Café is in the Fatih district, and you can get to the café by public transportation.
+Rumeli Café is in the Fatih district, and you can reach it by public transportation.

 3. Susam Café

-A popular destination in the Beyoğlu district, Susam Café is among the best cafés in Istanbul.
+A popular destination in Beyoğlu, Susam Café is among Istanbul’s best cafés.
 The venue offers a rich menu and a sleek atmosphere, providing you with an unforgettable experience during the cold winter season.

 Susam Café is also known for its breakfast service.
 So, if you’re looking for a place to have breakfast, it is the way to go.